davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

 #### Data Migration

 Now that you have the schema migrated, you now need to move the data.
-You will use the Azure Data Migration Service for this as it is much more robust option and can migrate the data with very minimal downtime
+You will use the Azure Data Migration Service for this as it is much more robust option and can migrate the data with very minimal downtime.

+In the beginning of this lab, you were directed to ensure the Azure Database Migration Service was running.
+Starting this service can take time, and you might see a message the service is unavailable for migration.
+You can wait for it to complete or you can jump ahead to the CosmosDB migration and then come back to this section.

 1. In the Azure Portal, select `Resource groups` from the left-pane menu and then select the 'Lab-1-xxxxx' resource group
 2. Select the 'Azure Database Migration Service' resource